XparmisX/cybersecurity-practice/README.md

 # cybersecurity-practice
-Hey, I'm learning cybersecurity right now as an absolute beginner (i got into this world suggested by a random guy on discord lol).
+Hey, I'm learning cybersecurity right now as an absolute beginner.

 Okay, let's see what will happen on my journey!